Minimillius/Time-Frequency-Motor-Imagery-BCI/README.md

-Here’s an updated README for the **Time-Frequency-MotorImagery-BCI** repository, with detailed installation and usage instructions:

----

 # Time-Frequency-MotorImagery-BCI

 This MATLAB project implements an EEG-based Brain-Computer Interface (BCI) system using time-frequency analysis with the pseudo Wigner-Ville distribution to classify motor imagery tasks through energy distribution features.